normanlys/warehouse-inventory-system/README.md

 - use a persistent database
 - complete in 3 days

 Product attributes include: name, code, weight.
-E.g. “face mask”, “FM-HKTV01”, 100 Location is represented by the alphabet without spaces in between.
-E.g. “TKO”, “CWB”
+E.g. “face mask”, “FM-01”, 100 Location is represented by the alphabet without spaces in between.
+E.g. “KLT”, “CWB”

 Bonus
 - using javascript/typescript for UI